jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-04-15.md

-* *Riaan* recommends: with Cape Town already being a geographically distant event, perhaps future events should be managed by smaller, more agile committees that just report to the DASA meeting.
+* *Riaan* recommends: with Cape Town already being a geographically distant event, perhaps future events should be managed by smaller, more agile committees with a single, responsible descision maker like we did for Johannesburg that just report to the DASA meeting.

 Tasks: